 This Quarterly Report on Form 10-Q contains certain forward-looking statements within the meaning of the federal securities laws.
-These forward-looking statements include, but are not limited to, statements regarding: average revenue per paying subscriber; revenue growth for the remainder of 2007; decline in revenue in the third quarter of 2007; cost of subscription revenues; operating expenses; gross margin; liquidity; subscriber acquisition and retention; expenses in 2007 relating to our instant-viewing feature; churn; developments in DVD formats; developments in our internet-based delivery feature; and impacts relating to our pricing strategy, delivery time, volume of movie rentals and growth of the online DVD rental market, our content library investments, marketing expenses, and subscriber acquisition cost.
+These forward-looking statements include, but are not limited to, statements regarding: average revenue per paying subscriber; revenue growth for the remainder of 2007; operating expenses; gross margin; liquidity; subscriber acquisition and retention; developments in our Internet-based delivery feature; and impacts relating to our pricing strategy.
 These forward-looking statements are subject to risks and uncertainties that could cause actual results and events to differ.
-Factors that might cause or contribute to such differences include, but are not limited to, those discussed in the Annual Report on Form 10-K for the year ended December 31, 2006 filed with the Securities and Exchange Commission ("SEC") on February 28, 2007, in the Quarterly Report on Form 10-Q filed with the SEC on May 7, 2007, and in the other Quarterly Reports on Form 10-Q to be filed by us in 2007.
+Factors that might cause or contribute to such differences include, but are not limited to, those discussed in the Annual Report on Form 10-K for the year ended December 31, 2006 filed with the Securities and Exchange Commission ("SEC") on February 28, 2007 and in the Quarterly Reports on Form 10-Q filed with the SEC on May 7, 2007 and August 6, 2007.